cnabio/community/governance.md

 Provisionally, new executive directors are nominated by existing executive directors by unanimous vote.
 In the event that executive directors cannot name new directors, the working groups may nominate and then vote on new executive directors, with a 2/3 supermajority required for successful nomination.
 No one company may hold 50% or more of the voting power of the executive directorship.

+The current term for an executive director is two years.
+Provisionally, the director may serve another term at will.
+(A future version of this governance document will provide a formal method.)
+An executive directory may step down from this position by formally announcing it to the other executive director(s), at which time the remaining executive directors may nominate and vote on a replacement director.

 ## The Working Group Lifecycle

 This process governs the motion of a specification from rough draft through full standardization.
 While it does not necessarily follow the typical software lifecycle, we have approximately adapted it for reference implementations as well.
 A document is termed a _deliverable_ as it passes through various phases from _pre-draft deliverable_ to _accepted deliverable_, at which point it becomes a final specification.